COPYRIGHT, LEGAL & USER INFORMATION

 NAHAD Affiliate members and other Value Partners may only contact NAHAD members while an active partner of NAHAD.
 If NAHAD terminates this agreement for any reason, Affiliate members and Value Partners must cease and desist from contacting NAHAD members further.
 Never should an Affiliate member and/or Value Partner ever state they are an endorsed program by NAHAD, but a program in partnership with the association.

-NAHAD’s 2022 Annual Meeting of Members will take place on Monday, May 16 during the NAHAD Convention in Miami.
+NAHAD’s 2023 Annual Meeting of Members will take place on Monday, May 1 during the NAHAD Convention in the Bahamas.
 Please review the materials below in preparation for the meeting.

 NAHAD EXECUTIVE COMMITTEE